 Working Papers

-Asymmetric Fertility Elasticities, with Anson Zhou and Sam Engle, click here for slides, under review at Econometrica
+Asymmetric Fertility Elasticities, with Anson Zhou and Sam Engle, click here for slides

 Is it more challenging for the government to increase fertility rate rather than decrease it?
 In this paper, we provide systematic evidence for such asymmetry and demonstrate that overlooking this factor can lead to significant welfare losses.